rqtrinh/mipsProcessor/README.md

     - 5 = Less than
 - First it looks at function function field
   - If func_field = ADD, SUB, AND, OR, NOR, SLT
-  - func_code = (0-5 matching the corresponding operation, it is 3 bits)
+  - func_code = (0-5 matching the corresponding operation, it is 3 bits represent in hex)
   - Otherwise func_code = 0 as default
 - Now it looks at opocode
   - If opocode = 00, then alu_control = func_code
   - If opocode = 04, then alu_control = 1 (Subtraction)
   - If opocode = 23 or 2B, then alu control  = 0 (Addition)
-  - Otherwise alu_control = 3'h0 as default
+  - Otherwise alu_control = 0 as default
 - Output alu_control(3 bits)

 ### Instruction_Memory